The $141K Offer Stack: Add $30K Monthly by Restructuring Offers for $100K–$120K Operators

 Margin: 25% = $3,850 monthly profit

-Why the entry tier first worked:
+Why the entry tier first worked

-Psychology: Easier to add $2,200 tier (feels like a discount) than $8,500 tier (feels like a price increase).
+Easier to add a $2,200 tier that feels like a discount than an $8,500 tier that feels like a price increase.

-Time investment:
+Time investment

 Tier design: 6 hours